-- you often need to learn and recall a large amount of information for an exam
+- you need to learn and recall a large amount of information for an exam

 - exams always have an element of uncertainty about them

-- you may need a particular exam result to gain entry into another course or career path.
+- you need a particular exam result to gain entry into another course or career path

-- Have an uncluttered space to work with ready access to any materials you need.
+- Have a clean, quiet space to work, with ready access to any materials you need.

 - Ask your teacher if you’re unsure of what to expect or what will be tested.

 - Create a 'mind map', a diagram to help you visually organise information.
 Use it to collect ideas and summarise thoughts, and use bright colours to help remember important links.

 - Make a clear plan of what you want to cover in each study period.
 Break it down into small tasks and work on one task at a time, so it doesn’t feel too overwhelming.

 - Take regular short breaks of about 5 minutes to have a drink or something to eat.

 - Ask a friend or your parents for help.
 Sometimes it may be useful to have someone hear you summarise points or to practise an oral presentation.

 Practical ideas to help with study

-- Stick to a routine of going to bed at a reasonable time, eating regularly and still making time to have fun and exercise
+- Go to bed at a reasonable time, eat regularly and make time to have fun and exercise.

-- Cut back on coffee or any other stimulants as these can make you feel agitated.
-Drink lots of water instead
+- Cut back on energy drinks, coffee or any other stimulants as these can make you feel agitated; drink water instead.

-- Give yourself mini rewards once you achieve your study goals, such as watching an episode of your favourite TV show or going for a run
+- Reward yourself when you achieve your study goals, such as watching an episode of your favourite TV show or going for a run.

 Ideas for exam day